gis-rpd/pipelines/rnaseq/wafergen-scrna/README.md

 In a first step reads are quality trimmed and adapter sequences are removed (both achieved with Skewer).
 Reads are then further processed by the umis package (facilitated by scRNApipe).
-The preprocessed reads are aligned by two different methods 1. with STAR against the given reference genome and 2. with Kallisto against the transcripts.
-The mapped BAM files from STAR aligner are deduplicated (user option) and metafeatures (genes) are counted using featurecounts.
+The preprocessed reads are aligned by two different methods
+1. with STAR against the given reference genome and
+2. with Kallisto against the transcripts.

+The mapped BAM files from STAR aligner are deduplicated (user option) and meta-features (genes) are counted using featurecounts.
 The pseudo-aligned reads with transcripts are counted by unique UMI (gene-UMI).
 The analysis provides the expression matrix of genes and transcripts for cell barcodes.